pesvan/OsmHiCheck/README.md

-# TouristRoutesControl_OpenStreetMap
+# OsmHiCheck
-Management Application for Touristic Routes in OSM
+Management and Control Application for Czech Touristic Routes in OSM